Annual Summit Registration

 - Interactive workshops and presentations with AMC experts and outdoor pros

 - Delicious buffet lunch

 - Presentation of AMC’s annual volunteer awards

 - Updates on AMC’s work in conservation, recreation, and education

 - Evening Celebration Reception, with drinks and hors d’oeuvres

 Attend any combination of sessions, trainings, and committee meetings you choose.
-Over lunch, John Judge, President & CEO, will highlight AMC’s 2018 accomplishments and share our plans for 2019.
-Later, at the 143rd Annual Business Meeting, hear AMC’s annual business reports, meet the board’s incoming members, and applaud our volunteer award recipients.
+Over lunch, John Judge, President & CEO, will highlight AMC’s key accomplishments relating to our Vision 2020 and he will introduce the new strategic plan – AMC150.
+Later, at the 144th Annual Business Meeting, hear AMC’s annual business reports, meet the board’s incoming members, and applaud our volunteer award recipients.
 Finally, join your AMC community for a complimentary drink and hors d’oeuvres at our Celebration Reception.